 “Holiday Happy Mail” Card Display IdeaNovember 19, 2018 | FILED UNDER: Pom-Poms, Paint, Christmas

-Getting holiday cards in the mail is one of my favorite parts of the Christmas season, and I’m always looking for a unique way to show off all the photo cards of family and friends.
+It’s the season for holiday happy mail!
+Getting Christmas cards in the mail is one of my favorite parts of the season, and I’m always looking for a unique way to show off all the photo cards of family and friends.
 Sometimes, nothing works better than a traditional cork board and push pins.
 But this isn’t your average cork board thanks to the addition of some pretty script letters that I had custom made by CraftCuts to say “Holiday Happy Mail”, along with some mini wood holly leaves and berries to make it extra festive.

 This post contains affiliate links.
 Please see my full disclosure.